 CJ Henderson’s athletic prowess and aggressive style of play could help him become the best cornerback in this draft, but unless he makes major adjustments to key aspects of his game, Henderson’s pro career could derail quickly.
-The University of Florida superstar has ideal speed, size, and strength for an outside corner, measuring in at 6’1” 204 lbs with a 4.39 40-yard dash and 20 reps on the bench press at the combine, which ranked second and fifth respectively among cornerbacks in 2020.
-He also showed high-end leaping ability with a 37.5” vertical leap and a 10’7” broad jump.
-The point being, Henderson is a tremendous athlete with a rare combination of size, speed, and strength at the cornerback position, but that doesn’t mean he is NFL-ready.
+The University of Florida superstar has ideal speed, size, and strength, measuring in at 6’1”, 204 lbs with a 4.39 40-yard dash and 20 reps on the bench press.
+His 40 time ranked second and his bench press fifth among cornerbacks in 2020.
+He also showed high-end leaping ability with a 37.5” vertical and a 10’7” broad jump.
+Henderson is a tremendous athlete, but his tactical skills need honing.

-Henderson will likely get burned like your finger on a steaming plate of fajitas if no adjustments are made to his game.
-However, he does have an abundance of skills that can transfer to the NFL if he gets good coaching, the first of which is his ability to make plays on the ball in the air.
+Henderson will likely get burned like your finger on a sizzling plate of fajitas if he can’t make some major adjustments.
+However, he does have some coverage skills that will transfer to the NFL without the need for fine-tuning, the first of which is his ability to make plays on the ball.

-The best thing that Henderson has going for him are his ball skills.
-If the ball is in the air and Henderson is nearby, you better believe that receiver is going to have a tough time making the catch.
-Henderson has probably the best closing speed of any corner in this draft and is extremely physical with receivers when the ball arrives.
-This did get him a few penalties last season, but it also forced several incompletions, but in this predicament, the good outweighs the bad with respect to Henderson’s dynamic play style.
+Henderson’s most enticing trait is his ball skills.
+If the ball is in the air and Henderson is anywhere close to it, you better believe that’ll be a contested catch.
+He is extremely physical, almost belligerent, with receivers when the ball arrives.
+This did get him a few penalties last season, but it also forced several incompletions.
+All things considered, the good outweighs the bad with respect to Henderson’s dynamic play style.

 On a related note, thank goodness for Youtube.
-I found a video of every target CJ Henderson had in 2019, his best and most healthy season, and I’m dropping that video below and twice more throughout the article because every play that I refer to in this piece will be in this video, so when I drop a timestamp, come back here.
-The first play I want to highlight is one where he is lined up against the best receiver in college football, Ja’Marr Chase of LSU (4:50 timestamp).
+I found a video of every target CJ Henderson had in 2019, his best and most healthy season, and I’m dropping that video below and twice more throughout the article because every play that I refer to in this piece is in this clip.
+In the first play I want to highlight, Henderson is lined up against the best receiver in college football, Ja’Marr Chase of LSU (4:50 timestamp).

 In this play, Chase is running a double-move to the end zone and Henderson covers it perfectly.
-You can see Henderson adjusts his feet to keep up with Chase as soon as he makes his break, and he does so very well.
-Henderson is in a great position to make a play on this ball when it is thrown.
-He turns his head around to locate the ball as it approaches, and he sees that the ball is slightly underthrown, which is why he guides Chase forward with his hand on his back and makes him overrun the ball slightly.
+You can see Henderson adjust his feet to keep up with Chase as soon as he makes his cut.
+When the ball is thrown Henderson is in great position to make a play.
+Seeing that the ball is slightly under-thrown, he guides Chase forward with his hand on the receiver’s back.
 Finally, Henderson leaps up and knocks the ball away for an incompletion.

-He doesn’t get greedy and go for an interception, but does his job and causes the incompletion.
-Henderson shows great discipline in this play while also displaying his elite speed, tracking, and leaping ability.
+Henderson doesn’t get greedy and go for an interception, but shows elite discipline while also displaying his innate speed, tracking, and leaping abilities.
 He runs stride-for-stride with the best wideout in college football and breaks up a pass thrown to him by the best quarterback in college football.
 It doesn’t get more big-time than that.
-Did he get absolutely torched for two touchdowns by Chase later in this game?
-Yes, but Henderson still has a lot of flaws to work through and that was the best QB-WR combo in the nation last year.
-That play’s purpose was solely to illustrate Henderson’s pristine ball skills.
+Did he get absolutely torched for two touchdowns by Chase later in this very game?
+Yes.
+That said, this play’s purpose was simply to flaunt Henderson’s pristine ball skills.

 Closing on Routes